geetarista/fondu/README.md

 Just [download the binary for your platform](https://github.com/geetarista/fondu/releases).

-Please not that so far the only platforms I've tested on are darwin-amd64 and linux-amd64.
+Please note that so far the only platforms I've tested on are darwin-amd64 and linux-amd64.
 If you have any platform-specific problems, please file an issue so I can investigate.

 ## Usage